LukeStampfli/EmbeddedFPSExample/docs-src/guide/multiplayer-gameplay.md

 For Instance if we take a buffer with size, 3 a player would have 75 ms more delay but he could still play fine without jitter even if his ping spikes between 30 ms and 130 ms (130-30 < 75*20).
 Now we have to decide on a bufferSize for our game.
 We will go for 1 (add a delay of 25 ms but allow the ping to vary up to 50 ms.)

-Lets add a buffer to our GameManager:
+Let's add a buffer to our GameManager:
 ```
     private Buffer<GameUpdateData> gameUpdateBuffer = new Buffer<GameUpdateData>(1, 2);
 ```